Amaan-Memon/w9_frontend-project-room-23-recapp-front-end/DOCS.md

  - **SETTING UP**

+    *This is a step-by-step guide to setting up the app so that you can use its functionality as intended.*

     * *CREATING THE DATABASE*

         For security purposes, we do not include our database credentials, so you will need to create your own.
 We recommend using Heroku Postgres, which you can read more about [here](https://devcenter.heroku.com/articles/heroku-postgresql).